 We had originally been planning to attend Breakout 2020, a convention in Toronto last weekend.
-Because of this all our efforts had been focused on preparing for Hard Six Games’ first convention experience.
+Because of this, all our efforts had been focused on preparing for Hardsix Gaming’s first convention experience.
 Unfortunately, like so many other conventions and gatherings, Breakout 2020 was cancelled due to the global pandemic we find ourselves dealing with.
 So what was going to be our first blog post about the convention experience metamorphosed into a post about painting starter sets during quarantine.

-I chose to start with one of the two Ithican Praetorian Pilots you receive in the starter kit.
+I chose to start with one of the two Ithican Imperial Praetorian Pilots you receive in the upcoming Ithican Empire starter kit.
 Pilots play a large role in Kingdom & Empire and can be one of the most versatile models in your force.
-Regardless of faction, Praetorian Pilots are required to make use of Praetorian Suits (Models).
-A Pilot must physically be piloting the suit to make use of the Praetorian on the table top.
-There are a variety of Pilots available to each faction.
-Generic pilots will have an average level of skill and not many special abilities while named pilots will considerably change the way Praetorian’s play.
+Regardless of faction, Praetorian Pilots are required to make use of a Praetorian suit (another type of K&E unit).
+A Pilot must physically be piloting the suit to make use of the Praetorian on the table top and there are a variety of Pilots available to each faction.
+Generic pilots will have an average level of skill and not many special abilities while named pilots will considerably change the way a Praetorian plays.
 Mastering which pilot to bring to an engagement is part of the fun of using these powerful units.
-To start I decided to paint the basic Ithican Male Pilot pictured below.
+To start I decided to paint the basic male Ithican Imperial Pilot pictured below.

 Before we dive into painting the model I want to make it clear that I am not a Golden Demon level painter.
 While I enjoy painting miniatures, I strive for a table top quality level of painting. especially for models I intend to game with.
 These models will definitely be used on the gaming table.
 I will paint the models to the best of my ability to show what an average painter can achieve with our models.
 There won’t be any NMM or Zenetial highlighting etc, I’ll leave that to the professionals!